ContraSimsLab/ContraSimsLab/README.md

 ## About Me

 I am a physics graduate with a research focus on first-principles simulations for investigating materials and the exotic properties and phenomena they exhibit.
-I am currently seeking to pursue a PhD in condensed matter physics, with an emphasis on theoretical modeling and advanced ab initio methods.
+I aim to pursue a PhD in condensed matter physics, with particular emphasis on AI/ML-accelerated theoretical modelling, advanced ab initio methodologies, and atomistic simulations.

 ## First-Principles (Ab Initio) Simulation Packages
 <p align="center">